15 Insanely AMAZING Day Trips from Merida

 Pyramid of the Magician at Uxmal

 There are so many incredible buildings at Uxmal that it’s hard to choose a favorite.
 The first one you’ll see when you enter is the massive, elliptical-shaped pyramid called the Magician’s House.
-The structure is off-limits, but even if it weren’t, I don’t think I would have been able to climb the steep steps.
+The structure is off-limits to climbers, but even if it weren’t, I don’t think I would have been able to climb the steep steps.

 Next to this pyramid is the Nuns’ Quadrangle, a 4 building structure with a plaza in the center.
 The highlight here is the serpent with its head emerging out of the wall of one of the buildings.
 Another structure that wows people, though, is the huge Palace of Gobernors.
-Unfortunately, we weren’t able to get close enough to study its interesting geometric design.
+Unfortunately, I wasn’t able to get close enough to study its interesting geometric design.

-There were two buses leaving to Uxmal on the Sunday I visited.
+Two buses were leaving for Uxmal on the Sunday I visited.
 I took the Sur Bus Line from the ADO Bus Station at 9:05 AM (leaving from Gate 22).
 The bus arrived at Uxmal an hour and a half later, dropping the passengers off on the side of the highway.
 It was just a five-minute walk to the ticket office.
-The bus cost MXN$21 (US$1).
+The bus cost MXN$21 (US$1.24).

 I waited at the bus stop along the highway opposite the ruins and in front of the Chocolate Museum.
 I was told the last bus back to Merida would be at 3:19 PM.
 However, the bus didn’t come until closer to 4:00 PM.
 Luckily, there was a place to sit under some shade to wait for the bus.